 The UTFA Librarians Committee, with the support of the Membership Committee, is hosting an event about Open Access (OA) on Tuesday May 16, from 4:00 to 5:30 p.m.

-The event will include a panel and Q&A and will be followed by an early evening reception.
+The event will include a panel and Q&A and will be followed by an early evening reception with refreshments.

 The goal of the event is to introduce the U of T community to OA, connect the community to OA experts on and off campus, and to foster a discussion at the event that extends beyond the evening.
 It will be of particular interest to UTFA members currently working on grant applications.